sanjaypatel2525/sanjaypatel2525.github.io/_posts/2019-05-11-Spring IoC.md

   first_name: ''
   last_name: ''
 ---
 Spring IoC container is heart of the spring framework.
-It is container to hold the spring objects and maintaince the spring objects lifecycle.
+It is container to hold the spring objects and maintenance the spring objects lifecycle.

 Spring provide two different type if containers.
 * Bean Factory Container